kaitlyn-fales/GNG-Inhibition-Task/README.md

 * Stan
 * SPM12 (MATLAB)

-Some analyses additionally require:

-* MATLAB
-* SPM12
-* SLURM-based HPC environments for large-scale estimation
+Some analyses additionally require SLURM-based HPC environments for large-scale estimation.

 ---

 # Data Notes

 This repository was developed for analyses of smoking abstinence Go/No-Go fMRI data.
-Because the underlying imaging data are not publicly distributed through this repository, users must supply their own data inputs and adapt paths accordingly.
+The underlying imaging data are not publicly distributed through this repository due to data-use and human-subject protections associated with the study.

+The simulation studies included in this repository can be reproduced fully end-to-end.
+The real-data analysis workflow is also computationally reproducible given appropriate access to the imaging data and corresponding directory structure; however, the raw and processed imaging data themselves are restricted and are therefore not included in this repository.

+Users wishing to adapt the workflow to other datasets will likely need to modify file paths, preprocessing organization, and task-specific inputs accordingly.

 Several scripts contain HPC-specific paths and submission configurations that may need to be modified for local environments.